Reviews & First Drives

 The 911 has earned its reputation for durability over decades.
 Modern 991- and 992-generation cars are robust, and dealer networks are well-established.
 The Corvette also has a solid reliability record, backed by a straightforward pushrod V8 that Chevrolet has refined for years.

 The GT-R's record is more nuanced.
-The VR38DETT engine itself is strong, but some owners report higher maintenance costs tied to the complexity of the dual-clutch transmission and all-wheel-drive system — particularly when the car has been used hard or modified.
+The VR38DETT engine itself is strong, but some owners report higher maintenance costs tied to the complexity of the dual-clutch transmission and all-wheel-drive system, particularly when the car has been used hard or modified.
 Specialist knowledge is required for proper GT-R maintenance, and not every independent shop is equipped for it.
+For a deeper look at the GT-R's broader legacy and its impact on aftermarket culture, see The Legacy of the Nissan GT-R: How It Shaped the Automotive Industry and Aftermarket.

 Pros and Cons at a Glance